-Over the last few years, there have been many tests and progressions with my new found fear, though one really stood out.
+Over the last few years there have been many tests and personal achievements with this fear of heights, but one really stood out.

-Rising from the shade of the trees, the hiking path got steeper and gradually gave way to a crude rocky outcrop, towering thousands of metres into the sky.
+With my hiking boots on and rucksack filled with snacks, the secluded trail started with a gentle incline through a mossy forest before quickly rising from the shade of the trees to a crude rocky outcrop, towering thousands of metres into the sky.
 The hiking path zig-zagged towards it with only one way to go.

-At the base of the mountain, the path skirted to the side, with bare rock to the left and a sharp drop to the right.
-Then it stopped abruptly.
-Ahead, the steep rock face was fitted with a metal cable and stepping stone like pegs: a Via Ferrata section.
+The path skirted to the side at the base of the mountain, following bare mountain rock to the left and nothing but a sharp drop to the right.
+Then the path stopped abruptly at a steep rock face which was fitted with a metal cable and stepping stone like pegs: a via ferrata section.

-For those that don’t know, a Via Ferrata is when wooden or metal fixtures are bolted into the mountainside so you can climb up particularly steep bits of the rock face.
-Commonly this is done with a harness so you can clip yourself in.
-We didn’t have a harness.
+For those that don’t know, a via ferrata is wooden or metal fixtures bolted onto the mountainside so you can climb up particularly steep sections of trails.
+Commonly this is done with a harness so you can clip yourself in but unfortunately we didn’t have a harness.

 Hands sweating, heart pumping

-There was nothing physically hard about it but if you fell… well, best not to.
-It was all about the nerves and I knew this was my test.
-Adrenaline already in full swing, my emotions sat on the fence for a second, then a smile crept across my face.
+There was nothing physically hard about it, it was all about nerves, but if you fell… well, best not to.
+With adrenaline in full swing, my emotions sat on the fence for a long second.

-Approaching the last metre of solid hiking path, I took hold of the first metal bolt on the rock face, reached with my second hand and pulled myself onto the first foot-peg.
-At this point, you could step back down onto solid ground but the moment you moved your feet onto the next holds, away from the path, there was a whole lot of free fall before the ground below.
+I remember approaching the last metre of hiking path, taking hold of the metal cable and pulling myself onto the first foot-peg.
+You could step back down onto solid ground but the moment you moved your feet onto the next holds, away from the path, there was a whole lot of free fall before the ground below.

 I took the next step.
 And the next one.
-I was terrified but I still felt in control and safe.
-I was loving it.
+Terrified but still feeling in control and with a smile on my face.

-20 metres and about 2 minutes later, with both feet back on the path, a huge rush of excitement and accomplishment washed over me.
+20 metres and about 2 minutes later (though it felt like a lifetime), both feet were back on the path and a huge rush of excitement washed over me.
 The old me had never experienced anything like it.

-3 or 4 years ago this section would have been nothing special and I would have run across it without a thought and without a thrill.
+3 or 4 years ago this via ferrata section would have been nothing special.
+I would have run across it without a thought and without a thrill.
 Now I felt over the moon, accomplished and proud.
-Despite being scared it was the ultimate outdoor adventure and a day I’ll never forget.
+Despite being sh!t scared I realised that was a real adventure and a day I’ll never forget.

 “Adventure isn’t all about rowing oceans or climbing mountains.
 Adventure in its purest form is simply a way of thinking.
 Live by that philosophy and you’ll make more of the short time we’ve been given on this rock” Sean Conway

-I spent a huge period of my life thinking that adventure was about being fearless, then a number of years seeing the outdoors as a coliseum to conquer fears.
-Both are bo!!ocks but I’m grateful for the experience as I’ve learned two important things.
+I spent a huge period of my life thinking adventure was just about being fearless, and, if there was a fear, it was something that needed to be conquered.
+Now I know that’s bollocks but I’m still grateful for the experience as I’ve learned two important things.

-Most of all, whether you’re scared of heights, the dark, wild animals… whatever it is, it’s worth every baby step to build up your confidence.
-There are so many incredible experiences in the great outdoors, do whatever it takes to get out there and make your own adventure.
+Most of all, whether you’re scared of heights, the dark, wild animals… whatever it is, it’s worth every baby step to build up your confidence and get outside.
+There are so many unforgettable experiences in the great outdoors, take your time and get out there to start making adventures of your own.